sduras/msts-micropython/README.md

 Geocentric lunar ephemerides from a Unix timestamp: the Moon's ecliptic position, distance, and phase.

-This is a pure-Python port of [msts][origin], the OCaml library, rewritten for MicroPython on resource-constrained microcontrollers.
+This is a 🐍 Python port of [msts][origin], the OCaml library, rewritten for MicroPython on resource-constrained microcontrollers.
 Same algorithm and accuracy bounds; use this one on-device and the OCaml original wherever a full OCaml toolchain is available.